RQ-Wu/Kaggle-Cassava-Leaf-Disease-Classification/README.md

 As a kaggle beginner, I learned a lot from this competition, such as some useful tricks for better performance, we should put all config parameters in a file(usually called `config.py`) and so on...

-Hope I can get better rankings and become a `Kaggle Expert`.
+Hope I can get better rankings next time and become a `Kaggle Expert`.